History of the Cleveland Area Business

 The conservation of paintings, objects and art or documents on paper to Cleveland and the larger region remains a core service area, traditional to the company, but the greater growth it sees for itself is in providing specialty art conservation services for outdoor sculpture and for the highly diverse-in-materials Public Art collections nationally.
 The company is a participant in the Public Arts Network (Americans for the Arts).
 To that end the company invests in continuing education of its staff in a variety of industries including concrete, metals, and industrial coatings.
 The company also can afford to invest heavily in new equipment, some used in emerging conservation technologies, to the benefit of its clients.

-A significant part of the company’s mission beyond treatment services is self-funded ongoing research by staff, free dissemination of information to the public, education of our clients, training through student internship opportunities and pro bono services, donated services where warranted, as well as financial support in the arts.
+A significant part of the company’s mission beyond treatment services is self-funded ongoing research by staff, dissemination of information to the public, education of our clients, training through student internship opportunities and pro bono services, donated services where warranted, as well as financial support in the arts.
 Service revenue profits are fully sufficient for the purchase of new equipment and for all general operating expenses.
 These are all possible simply through earned revenue from conservation services.
 No grants are necessary.
 McKay Lodge Conservation Laboratory participates as a good corporate citizen in the arts though annual charitable giving to various not-for-profit arts and historical organizations.